EnglishSpanish

 Plantar fasciitis is managed using over-the-counter medication and home remedies.
 Some of the common treatments include:

-• Pain medications, like ibuprofen, aspirin, and naproxen, should be taken to reduce pain and inflammation.
+• Pain medications, such as ibuprofen, aspirin, and naproxen, can help reduce pain and inflammation.

-• Reduce your participation in sports activities that caused plantar fasciitis in the first place.
+• Reduce your participation in sports activities that initially caused plantar fasciitis.

-• You can place ice on your foot for about fifteen minutes at least twice daily.
+• You can place ice on your foot for at least fifteen minutes, twice daily.

-• Wear shoes that provide you with proper support and are properly fitting.
+• Wear shoes that provide proper support and a good fit.

 • Use shoe inserts or orthotics that add extra support to uncomfortable shoes.